Dedicated, experienced professionals

 Anne became Program Director in 2016.
 She originally joined the Foundation in 2012 as a consultant to coordinate Healthy Maine Streets, a three-year CDC Community Transformation Grant and Grants to Green Maine, a partnership with Maine Community Foundation and Efficiency Maine.
 Previously Anne was the Cultural and Heritage Tourism Coordinator for DECD and has consulted for many organizations including: Maine Preservation, Maine Humanities Council, Maine State Museum, and private architecture firms and communities.
 Anne has a BS from St. Lawrence University and an MA in Historic Preservation from Boston University.

-Julie joined the Foundation in 2018 to help ensure effective delivery of programs and advancement functions through logistics coordination, outreach activities, and data management.
+Julie joined MDF in 2018 to help ensure effective delivery of MDF’s leadership programs and events.
+She is a Program Director for the Policy Leaders Academy (PLA) and Realize Maine Network (RMN).
+For PLA she develops programming to provide state legislators with up-to-date information on important policy-related issues and for RMN she leads a statewide collaborative of regional groups creating a sense of community for young professionals as a solution to outmigration.
 She has over 20 years of experience in the fields of environmental consulting, conservation, and economic development where she focused on business sustainability, forest management, and fundraising.
-Julie also co-owns a coffee shop in Brunswick where she lives with her family, both human and furry.
+Julie lives in Brunswick with her family, both human and furry.
 She holds a joint B.A. in Economics and Environmental Studies from Middlebury College and an M.E.M. from the Yale School of Forestry and Environmental Studies.
 Born and raised in Maine, with multi-generational roots here, she is happy to be back and helping to make it a better place to live and work.

 Yellow Light Breen – President & CEO – 207.626.3112, firstname.lastname@example.org